facultyai/dash-bootstrap-components/.github/ISSUE_TEMPLATE/feature.md

 Feature requests must include:

-- As much detail as possible for what we should add and why it's important to Dash Bootstrap Components
+- As much detail as possible for what we should add and why it's important to include it in Dash Bootstrap Components
 - Relevant links to prior art, screenshots, or live demos whenever possible